Why are your surgery costs so much less than a regular veterinarian?

 We provide all pet parents with written aftercare instructions to review plus we have a post-surgical video for them to watch.
 If you have questions regarding your pet’s surgery, we have a phone number (319) 826-0201 for you to call.
 A team member will be happy to address any concerns you might have.

-Why do you spay cats on their side?
+Why are some cats spayed on their side?

 Should I have blood work done on my pet before surgery?